saifhaq/alma/examples/mnist/README.md

 display_all_results(results)
 ```

-And the results may look like this:
+And the results may look like this (did not fail when the error occured):

 ```bash
 EAGER results: